nadinesk/decision-helper-client/README.md

 ## Overview

-This is the front-end for the Decider App, deployed on Heroku [here](http://thawing-reaches-13962.herokuapp.com/) to demo and play around with.
+This is the front-end for the Decider App, deployed on Heroku [here](http://thawing-reaches-13962.herokuapp.com/).
 The back-end Rails API code is [here](https://github.com/nadinesk/decision-helper-api).

 This front-end was build with
 * [React](https://reactjs.org/) to render components;
 * [Redux](http://redux.js.org/) and [react-redux](https://github.com/reactjs/react-redux) to manage the application's state;
 * [Redux Thunk](https://github.com/gaearon/redux-thunk) to make asynchronous calls to the backend API; and
 * [React Router](https://reacttraining.com/react-router/) for dynamic routing.

+The Decider helps user make decisions by allowing them to log in, add a question about which they are trying to make a decision, and add pros and cons with weights, for their questions.

 ## Contributing